Our mission in a nutshell

 Addressing the root cause of our crises

-Most efforts for change operate from within a particular worldview without recognizing this — which is why they so often fail to bridge divides, generate broad support, or reach the layer where lasting transformation becomes possible.
-Worldview Journeys exists to address this gap.
+Most change efforts operate from within a particular worldview, however often without recognizing this.
+In our understanding, this is why they may fail to bridge divides, generate broad support, or make lasting transformation possible.
+Worldview Journeys aspires to address this gap by consciously and systematically engaging these deep leverage points — our individual and collective worldviews — with the aim of supporting transformative change towards a flourishing world for all.

 What we offer